VectorChat/chunking_subnet/docs/ranking.md

 ### Issue 2 Solution

-The starting rank value of each miner group should be equal to the average of the rank value of the overlapping index and first index of the better miner group, all other ranks increment by 1 starting from this derived rank:
+The starting rank value of each miner group should be equal to the average of (1) the rank value of the overlapping index in the adjacent better group and (2) the last index of the second adjacent better miner group, all other ranks increment by 1 starting from this derived rank:

 <!-- ```txt
 0 1